qzlinqian/6_869_project_med_seg/videos/readme.md

 * **pred_axis0.mp4**: the predicted label along X axis
 * **pred_axis1.mp4**: the predicted label along Y axis
 * **pred_final.mp4**: the fused label of the three directions

+Since the network was trained only on Z axis, the results for X and Y axes are not accurate.
+This fusion result is just an explanation of the idea.